karuppiah7890/helm-push-all/STORY.md

 Initially spawn some workers, in golang, some go routines I guess.
 And then the workers will read from a job queue and do it's work.
-In golang, I can use channels, preferrably buffered channels, with buffer size as total number of charts in the directory.
+In golang, I can use channels, preferably buffered channels, with buffer size as total number of charts in the directory.

 ---